March 3, 2026

 While most Intercom alternatives may not have all the features of Intercom, they are in general much more affordable.

-In this guide, we narrowed down the top Intercom alternatives, from Zoho Desk to Hubspot, that are worth considering and will keep your budget intact.
+In this guide, we narrowed down the top Intercom alternatives, from Zoho Desk to HubSpot, that are worth considering and will keep your budget intact.

 Let's get started!

-Here's a curated list of the best Intercom alternatives for small businesses that want to provide exceptional support and improve customer engagement without going bankrupt.
+Here's a curated list for teams that want exceptional support without the enterprise price tag.

-Missive is a communication tool that offers a variety of features for businesses, including a shared inbox, live chat, SMS, WhatsApp, social media DMs, calls, and more communication channels.
+Missive is a collaborative inbox tool that brings email, live chat, SMS, WhatsApp, social media DMs, and calls into one place.

 Additionally, Missive offers shared contact, shared labels, and shared canned responses to help manage customer interactions.
 Another feature is the auto follow-up, which allows team members to schedule follow-up messages to customers.